water-ghosts/water-ghosts.github.io/_posts/2022-10-30-correlation.markdown

     return correlation(x, y) * stdev(x) * stdev(y)
 ```

 This makes it easier to think through the properties of covariance, like why its upper bound is the product of both vectors' standard deviations.
 It also exposes the fundamental strangeness of this as a measurement, and why it's so rarely useful.
 Some textbooks present Variance as a special case of Covariance, in an attempt to make Covariance seem more fundamental than it actually is.
-It is true that `covariance(x, x) = variance(x)`, but once you've seen this formula, that's not a very interesting result:
+It is true that variance is the covariance of a vector with itself, but once you've seen this formula, that's not a very interesting result:

 `covariance(x, x)`